jrs-innovation-center/CODEcampAS/6-journal/list.md

 </section>
 ```

-Notice in this section we provided an `id` for the section called articles, we
+Notice in this section we provided an `id` for the section called articles.
+We
-will use that id to reference the point we want to add articles as they are created.
+will use that id to reference the point on the screen where we will add the new articles.

 In the `browser.js` file we need to create elements for an article and append them
 to the articles section.